WadhwaniAI/StudentDropoutEWS/metadata/DATASET_README.md

 ### 1. Schema Structure

 Each entry in the schema corresponds to a column in your dataset.
-The key is the column name (which must be lowercased), and the value is a list containing 2 or 3 elements:
+The key is the column name (which must be lowercased), and the value is a list containing:

 1.  **Data Type (`str`)**: The expected data type of the column.
 This must be one of the values defined in `constants.DtypeCastMap`.
 2.  **Description (`str`)**: A brief, human-readable description of what the column represents.
 3.  **Column Group (`str`, Optional)**: A logical group name.
 This is used for validation and applying group-specific logic during preprocessing.
-This must be one of the values from `constants.ColumnGroups`.
+This must be one of the values from `constants.ColumnGroups`—This need not be specified for the label and index columns.

 **Example:**
 ```json